- About Us

 Doug Patterson joined the National Airways Corporation (NAC) as Auckland District Manager in 1948 and became General Manager in 1961 and continued as CEO until 1978.
 NAC was New Zealand’s national domestic airline created by Government decree in 1945, it operated from 1947 until 1978 when, again by Government decree, it was merged with Air New Zealand.
 In the late 1940’s it did operate some services to some South Pacific island countries using ex-RNZAF Short Sunderland aircraft but is largely remembered for domestic Dakota DC3 services throughout New Zealand.

 Doug also oversaw a comprehensive collection of NAC Board papers from 1961 to 1978 and this collection is presently housed at MOTAT in Auckland.
-Doug died in 1993 but his legacy is to some extent carried on by his daughter Louisa (Choppy) Patterson who runs the ‘Over The Top’ helicopter tours business in Queenstown.
+Doug died in 1993 but his legacy is to some extent carried on by his niece Louisa (Choppy) Patterson who runs the ‘Over The Top’ helicopter tours business in Queenstown.

 Doug was also a chairman of the Aviation Historical Society of NZ and in a speech to that society in 1991 commented on his conversations (along with George Bolt- the NZ Flying School chief pilot) in 1925 with two men who looked after the original Boeing DH9 ‘Bluebill’ aircraft of the (Walsh) NZ Flying School at Kohimaramara.
 It was the contention that two of these aircraft were transported to Devonport and then buried in tunnels at North Head, however, this has never been proven and the NZ Defence Dept has always denied such claims.